-The vast majority of animal trainers with a welfare perspective also agree that training through free contact (in which elephant and trainer share the same space) must, by definition, employ some level of cruelty.
+The majority of animal trainers with a welfare perspective also agree that training through free contact (in which elephant and trainer share the same space) must, by definition, employ some level of cruelty.
 Since the risk of attack by an elephant has such dire consequences, a trainer sharing the same space with the elephant must ensure that the animal obeys its commands at all times.
 It is not possible to get an animal as large as an elephant (whose own system of social rank is based on body size) to do something that it does not want to do without some level of fear and intimidation.
 Such fear of the trainer is built up through a process of breaking the elephant and then maintaining that position of dominance over the elephant.

-We have received a report (Appendix 3) on the methods that are currently being used in the initial periods of training, which include solitary confinement, in an artificially darkened environment, confinement with 24 hour light, poking with an ankus or electric cattle prod, chains that are capable of being tightened, winches for stretching the elephant into an uncomfortable position, chained in deep water, and nooses around the neck and legs.
+Methods that are typically used in the initial periods of training have included solitary confinement, in an artificially darkened environment, confinement with 24 hour light, poking with an ankus or electric cattle prod, binding with ropes, chains that are capable of being tightened, winches for stretching an elephant calf into an uncomfortable position, chaining in deep water, and nooses around the neck and legs.

 These methods are obviously archaic.
-We have learned enough about elephants at this stage to say that they live in a highly complex society, they are capable of using and modifying tools, they are capable of imitation, of compassion, of grief, they have excellent memories and they are self aware.
-With this knowledge it is equally valid to claim that the methods being used to train elephants can be, and should be viewed as torture.
+We have learned enough about elephants at this stage to say that they live in a highly complex society, they are capable of using and modifying tools, they are capable of imitation, of compassion, of grief, they have excellent memories, and they are self aware.
+With this knowledge it is equally valid to claim that the methods being used to train elephants can be, and should be, viewed as torture.

 Elephants are keen social learners.
 In other words, much of elephant behavior is not instinctive but learned from watching or listening to others (Lee & Moss, 1999; Poole et al., 2005; Hart et al., 2003; Wemmer & Mishra 1982; Wemmer et al., 1985).
 Such learning is seen in many aspects of an elephant's daily life and is a vital component of learning.
 Elephants, too, are capable of empathizing with others (Douglas-Hamilton et al., 2006; Poole & Moss, in press) and have even been observed to wince when a companion reaches its trunk out toward an electric wire (Poole & Granli, personal observation).
-These scientific facts mean, therefore, that when an elephant is jabbed or poked with an ankus, poked with an electric prod, this action has negative psychological consequences not only for the individual elephant receiving the prod, but also for those around it.
+These observations mean that the jabbing or poking with an ankus, poking with an electric prod, has negative psychological consequences not only for the individual elephant receiving the prod, but also for those around it.
 In other words, the routine use of cruel training methods causes psychological harm to elephants whether they are being hit or not.

 Many of the training methods make use of sensitive areas of the body.
-For example, an ankus may be used behind the ears where the skin is paper thin, around the eyes where the skin is also very thin, and on the feet, trunk and around the mouth which are highly enervated (Rasmussen and Munger, 1996; O'Connell et al. 1998).
+For example, an ankus may be used behind the ears where the skin is paper thin, around the eyes where the skin is also very thin, and on the feet, trunk and around the mouth which are highly enervated (Rasmussen and Munger, 1996; O'Connell et al., 1998).
 These areas are all extremely sensitive to the touch.
 The tip of an elephant's trunk has layers of cells called Pacinian corpuscles that are extremely sensitive to vibrations (Rasmussen and Munger, 1996) and it has been suggested that perhaps these cells may also occur in the fleshy pads of an elephant's feet.